ssfsx17/ffpnp/Jobs/MysticKnight.md

 - Bio Strike (12 MP) (single) - Attack with physical poison element, and attempt to cause Poison-Plus status.
 - Darkra Strike (18 MP) (single) - Attack with physical dark element, ignoring Defense.
 - Drain Strike (12 MP) (single) - Attack with physical non-elemental element.
 Half of the damage is gained by you as HP.
-- Silence Buster (10 MP) (single) - Attack and attempt to cause Silence status (12). +50 Accuracy for the status component.
+- Silence Buster (10 MP) (single) - Attack and attempt to cause Silence status (12). +50 Accuracy for the status component, if the attack hits.
 - Stonera Strike (18 MP) (single) - Attack with physical earth element, ignoring Defense.
 - Watera Strike (18 MP) (single) - Attack with physical water element, ignoring Defense.